f0nt0m/Streamlitify/README.md

 ## Status

-The app is currently under development, with updates coming out every day.
+The app is currently under development, in alpha version, with updates coming in the future.
+The README file will be kept up to date.

 ## Contact